 Use the tool very cautiously.. a little motion has a big effect.

 Other editing.
 At this point, before resizing, do any other fixes that the image needs.
 You might try the Vibrance tool.
 To remove scanner dust, an unwanted wire, blemish, or background from the picture, use the many tools Affinity Photo provides.
 The Clone tool is especially useful here.

 (At this point im my Photoshop pattern I invoke an Action that resizes and sharpens a photo.
 I have one for landscape photos and one for portrait orientation.
 Unfortunately, the way Affinity Photo's Macro facility works, I can't define the macros I want.)

 Size the picture.
 Use "High DPI Pictures".to resize the picture.
 Tell it to resample and use Bicubic sampling.
 Resizing should be done after the Curves operation, so that resampling will have an easier job.
 (Don't try to take a little picture and resize it bigger.)
-Set the DPI to 72 and the Units to pixels, make sure the lock between dimensions is clicked, and then input the width or height in pixels.. the other dimension will be calculated.
+Set the Units to pixels, make sure the lock between dimensions is clicked, and then input the width or height in pixels.. the other dimension will be calculated.
 When I can, I make two versions, one with picture dimensions twice the size of the picture's display area: see

 Clarity. video tutorial on it.)enhances color contrast in the midtones.
 (There is a nice

 Sharpen.
 Resizing may make the picture look blurry.
 Useand try different strengths.

 Export the picture.
 Chooseand choose the output directory and file name.
 Use Bicubic sampling.
 I save my gallery pictures as JPEGs, usually 100 quality.

 Don't wipe out the original.
 Close the window and when it says the file was modified, choose "Don't Save".